Student Research and Virtual Reality Education Module

 The MOCORE Lab is proud to have a community educational program centered around the development of virtual reality (VR) platforms for improving physical and cognitive rehabilitation.
 The sections below present previous and current research projects from local New Jersey high school students.
 Additionally, the MOCORE Lab is developing an Education Module to teach the basics of creating environments with the Unity VR engine.

-Program Coordinators: Sophie Dewil M.Eng. and Yu Shi M.S.
+Program Coordinators: Sophie Dewil M.Eng., Yu Shi M.S., and Zachary Marvin M.Eng.

 Download a PDF of the MOCORE Virtual Reality Education Module